 It’s a stressful period of life for sure.
 But your pain and suffering is shared by tens of thousands of students all around the place.
 I took to the streets of UOW to find the songs that sum up the student experience, and here’s what went down.

-And what better way to unite with strangers than through the joy of music?
+What better way to unite with strangers than through the joy of music?
 So, based on the answers of you, the people, I decided to curate my own university survival playlist.
 It’s 20-song-strong, with one hour, 14 minutes of relatable tunes and suitably labelled ‘uni lyf.’
-Here’s a breakdown of some of the songs I picked and why.
+Here’s a breakdown of some of the songs I picked and why:

 “Youth Allowance” by Northeast Party House